dsriseah/example-sna-typescript/README.md

 Only the top-level files are scanned; if you put a file in a subdirectory it will not be processed by the SNA AppBuilder.
 This is a good way to hide supporting library files.

 > [!NOTE]
 > Server modules are not supported in this repo.
-See the repo [example-sna-tsx](github.com/dsriseah/example-sna-tsx) for support.
-This repo is for vanilla JS.
+See the repo [example-sna-tsx](github.com/dsriseah/example-sna-tsx) for that feature.

 SNA uses **typescript** files as its input.
 If you're not familiar with Typescript, you can write regular Javascript code and it should work just fine.